-The Let Go is about detaching.
+To Let Go is about detaching.
 However, to detach does not mean we no longer care.
-Sometimes it means we care too much to hold on.
+Sometimes, it means we care too much to hold on.

-We like to attach to things.
-We attach to people, to places, to ideas, and animals.
+We like to attach to things – people, places, ideas, and animals.
 Nothing in nature stands still.
-So to keep up with the flow, we attach and detach as we grow.
+So, to keep up with the flow, we attach and detach as we grow.

-To detach takes more effort than to attach.
-Sometimes the detachment is easy, and often it is not.
+Detaching takes more effort than attaching.
+Sometimes, the detachment is easy, and often, it is not.
 It can be emotionally charged and messy.
-Even when we know the change will happen and we ‘prepare’ for it, we can resist, and it can still hurt.
+Even when we know the change will happen and prepare for it, we can resist, which can still hurt.

 I recently had an opportunity to examine the process of short-term attachment.

-Cami was with me for 4 nights and 5 days; she was a foster.
+Cami was a foster who stayed with me for four nights and five days.
 From the moment she entered my life, it felt like she had been here forever.

 I knew when I said yes to fostering a 2-year-old, my heart would be tender at the end of the 5th day.
-Luckily for all of us, it was going to be an almost immediate transition.
+Luckily for all of us, it would be an almost immediate transition.
 She had her family waiting for her on day five.
 I was just a stepping stone.
-Each day I told Cami that I was just the bridge between where she had been and the wonderful new life she was going to have.
+Each day, I told Cami that I was just the bridge between where she had been and the wonderful new life she would have.
 I witnessed her forming attachments to me immediately, as well as me to her.
 Knowing that they would be long-lasting and temporary, I struggled with my sadness and empathy for her vulnerability.

-She was sensitive, and her eyes were not as much forlorn as they were hopeful that I would want as much as she wanted to become family.
+She was sensitive, and her eyes were not as sad as they were hopeful that I would want as much as she tried to become family.

-I couldn’t bear for her to sleep in her own bed; she looked so small and alone.
-I brought her into bed with me, and all night our heartbeats comforted each other.
+I couldn’t bear for her to sleep in her bed; she looked so small and alone.
+I brought her into bed with me, and our heartbeats comforted each other all night.

-In the morning, she was active, wanting to play, and thankfully, Joie, my 2.5 yr old wanted to entertain her.
+In the morning, she was active, wanting to play, and thankfully, Joie, my 2.5-year-old, wanted to entertain her.
 We went to the park so she could see the bigger world.
-Each day she joined in my life as if she were to stay forever, and on her last day, she and Joie came to work with me.
+Each day, she joined in my life as if she were to stay forever, and on her last day, she and Joie came to work with me.
 Lucky for me, my studio loves youngsters.

 Knowing that Cami was a foster only made everyone love her more.